jeffpar/pcjs.v1/apps/pdp11/tapes/basic/README.md

 an *even* value) into a jump table index.

-The final instruction, `MOV @(SP)+,PC`, moves the address at the jump table index into PC, while also removing the TRAP instruction from the stack, leaving only the *previous PC* on the stack.
+The final instruction, `MOV @(SP)+,PC`, moves the address at the jump table index into PC, while also removing the TRAP instruction from the stack, leaving only the *previous PC* on the stack, so that when the TRAP handler is done, it can execute

-### The PDPjs Debugger vs. SIMH

-How to set (and display) a breakpoint in PDPjs:

-	>> bp 016220
-	bp 016220 set
-	>> bl
-	bp 016220

-How to set (and display) the same breakpoint in SIMH:

-	sim> break -e 016220
-	sim> show break
-	16220:	E
+`RTS PC` to return to the caller.